keremtiryaki/Cloud9-IDE-Vagrant/README.md

 Quick start
 ---
+- install vagrant
+- install ansible
+- vagrant plugin install vagrant-triggers

-install vagrant and run
+and run
-`vagrant up `
+`vagrant up`

-once it is up you can open the `C9-Mac-App-build/C9-Mac-App.app` to use ide.
+once it is up you can open the

+`C9-Mac-App-build/C9-Mac-App.app`

+to use ide.